 Today Algoriddim has finally launched djay Pro for iPhone, after being initially available for iPad and Mac.
-You will need IOS 10 to run it and an iPhone 5, although that running it on the tiny screen of the 5 will be a bit of a pain, specially in 4 deck mode.
+You will need IOS 10 to run it and an iPhone 5, although that running it on the tiny screen of the 5 will be a bit of a pain, especially in 4 deck mode.

-The professional version of the djay app has all the features of the Mac and iPad version, and makes best of use of a few innovative features on the iPhone 6s and 7: haptic feedback and 3D touch.
+The professional version of the djay app has all the features of the Mac and iPad version and makes best of use of a few innovative features on the iPhone 6s and 7: haptic feedback and 3D touch.

 In the words of Algoriddim: